-With reports of over 12 million British households currently overpaying for their electricity by around £300 a year, no one can afford to waste money on inefficient lighting.
-LEDs are a partial solution to this problem as you’ll see when you read this LED Monkey article…
+Over 12 million British households are currently overpaying for their electricity by around £300 a year, so no one can afford to waste money on inefficient lighting.
+LEDs are a partial solution to this problem, as you’ll see when you read this LED Monkey article…

 UK Householders Struggling To Pay

-A BBC News article sets out the Government’s plan for a stop-gap cap on energy prices, that will put an end to the overcharging of society’s most vulnerable people, at least temporarily.
+A BBC News article sets out the Government’s plan for a stop-gap cap on energy prices.
+This will put an end to the overcharging of society’s most vulnerable people, at least temporarily.

-However, it’s definitely not all doom-and-gloom, because you can significantly reduce your energy bills simply by replacing your existing incandescent and halogen light bulbs with super energy-saving LEDs, many of which are A++ rated for efficiency!
+However, it’s definitely not all doom-and-gloom.
+This is because you can significantly reduce your energy bills simply by replacing your existing incandescent and halogen light bulbs with super energy-saving LEDs.
+Many of these are A++ rated for efficiency!

-But how can switching over to LED illumination help me reduce my energy bills, you may ask?
+But how can transitioning to LED illumination help me reduce my energy bills, you may ask?
 Well, the simple answer is that LEDs consume up to 90% less energy than other types of bulb, and reduced energy consumption means smaller bills!